Competing Bandits in Time Varying Matching Markets: INTRODUCTION

 \section{INTRODUCTION}

 Matching market design has been influential and instrumental in many markets such as kidney markets, school exchange markets, labor markets etc. Matching markets are essentially two-sided markets where participants on either side of the market have preferences over the other side.
-Thus, one could argue that a matching market is a very general version of the traditional market with buyers and sellers.
-The typical goal in a matching market is to match the players on one side to the players on the other side with desirable properties such as stability, maximality, efficiency, and strategy proofness etc. The notion or the property that is relevant to a market depends on the nature of the market itself.
-For example, the stable matching problem (\cite{gale1962college}) has relevance to the school admissions and labor markets and has had significant impact on the design of these markets for better outcomes.
-It is conceivable that the various notions of matching and their online variants are relevant to many modern market scenarios, for eg., Adwords \cite{mehta2005adwords}, online labor and service markets etc. Several papers have been published exploring the various properties such as stability (\cite{gale1962college, knuth1997stable}), maximality (\cite{edmonds1965maximum}), strategy proofness (\cite{roth1982economics}), and several applications such as housing allocation \cite{roth1984evolution}, content delivery \cite{maggs2015algorithmic}, kidney exchanges \cite{roth2005pairwise} etc. Thus, matching markets have significant relevance and importance.
+The typical goal in a matching market is to match the players on one side to the players on the other side with desirable properties such as stability, maximality, efficiency, and strategy proofness etc. Several papers have been published exploring the various properties such as stability (\cite{gale1962college, knuth1997stable}), maximality (\cite{edmonds1965maximum}), strategy proofness (\cite{roth1982economics}), and several applications such as housing allocation \cite{roth1984evolution}, content delivery \cite{maggs2015algorithmic}, kidney exchanges \cite{roth2005pairwise}, control applications such as Transportation \citep[Ride Sharing Platforms]{lowalekar2018online}, Smart Grids \cite[Peer-to-Peer Markets]{muthirayan2020online}, etc. Thus, matching markets have significant relevance and importance.

 In spite of the many advances in matching markets, majority of these studies ignore the fact that, in many practical circumstances, the participants of the markets may not know their underlying preferences.
 In addition, the participants may only be able to observe the outcome after a match and that too with high statistical uncertainty.
 Therefore, the participants will have to learn their preferences with the added complexity that their exploration can be hampered by the other agents who are competing over the same resources.
 Thus, in such circumstances, the learning will have to be coordinated in a way that all the participants can uncover their underlying preferences and the market can reach its desired equilibrium.